-Sleep Disorders Patient Information
+Sleep Disorders Patient Resources

 When drinking warm milk or counting sheep no longer help you fall asleep, it may be time to turn to the University of Maryland Sleep Disorders Center, a comprehensive program designed for the diagnosis and treatment of sleep disorders.

 "Our team of multidisciplinary specialists – including experts from sleep disorders medicine, pulmonology, neurology, otorhinolaryngology, cardiology, psychology, psychiatry, and dentistry–help diagnose a wide range of sleep disorders, from insomnia and sleep apnea to snoring, narcolepsy, night terrors and sleepwalking,"

 A new patient will meet with a sleep specialist to determine the nature of the underlying disorder and what additional testing, such as a sleep study, is indicated.
 Then, depending on the results of the studies, other specialists are brought in as needed to develop a personalized treatment plan.

 The University of Maryland's sleep laboratory located is designed to conduct overnight and daytime sleep studies.